teancom/codex/aws.md

 Vault server instance **on the bastion host**, and then migrate the credentials to the real Vault later.

-This we call a _proto-Vault_.
+This we call a _dev-Vault_.
 Because it precedes the _proto-BOSH_ and Vault deploy we'll be setting up later.

 The `jumpbox` script that we ran as part of setting up the bastion host installs